SBS World Movies: Original channel (1995–2018)

 The channel began broadcasting in October 1995, coinciding with the launch of Foxtel.
 It launched on Optus TV in May 1998.
 World Movies was created by its founding CEO Laurie Patton on behalf of a syndicate that included the private company of Seven Network chairman Kerry Stokes, the Australian Radio Network (ARN) and public broadcaster SBS.
 SBS provided access to its inventory of English language subtitles and the other shareholders funded the setup costs.
 In October 2009, SBS announced its intention to buy out the other shareholders, giving it full ownership of the channel.

 World Movies was owned and operated by SBS Subscription TV, a subsidiary of SBS.
 The two have a close working relationship, with films premiering on World Movies 12 months before becoming available on the SBS free-to-air channels.

 On 3 November 2014, World Movies launched a HD simulcast on Foxtel.
 On 31 January 2018, World Movies ceased broadcasting on Foxtel, although movies could still be seen On Demand in a section called "World Movies".

 Revival channel (2019–present)

 The channel was revived on free-to-air television on 1 July 2019.
-It is available on channel 32 in high definition, replacing the standard definition broadcast of SBS Viceland, which will continue to be broadcast on channel 31 in HD.
+It is available on channel 32 in high definition, replacing the standard definition broadcast of SBS2, which will continue to be broadcast on channel 31 in HD.

 A promo loop started broadcasting in some areas on 18 June 2019, and in the rest of Australia on 23 June 2019.

 The channel launched on 1 July 2019 at 10am with the 2018 French film Remi Nobody's Boy.